xst0rmy/PowerShell-An-Introduction/README.md

 > **At the beginning of this repo, you read about the "start-transcript" command.
 This command is similar to the "get-history" command, but it's very much detailed to include the results each command you used provided and it is stored in your document folder on your PC.**

 ![](https://github.com/xst0rmy/PowerShell-An-Introduction/blob/main/Images/pshell%2021.png)

+> **I opened the folder and  if you remember correctly the second command I ran (if you don't, scroll up to check) which is the "get-command" is displayed first in the folder.
+The first command I ran in this session, the "start-transcript" command isn't displayed here because it started the transciption process**

 ![](https://github.com/xst0rmy/PowerShell-An-Introduction/blob/main/Images/pshell%2022.png)